Sullivan677/Note/README.md

 - Add your own GoogleService-Info.plist to the target
 - Set up Firebase Firestore to receive data
 - Run the Application
-- (SPM should add fetch the packages itself).
+- (SPM should fetch the packages itself).

 ### Screenshots of the Application: